lilin-bme/lilin-bme.github.io/index.md

 ## Recent News

 Last updated Jan 2025
-- Jan 13, 2025: Prof. Lin was selected as an Early Career Board Member of *ACS Applied Materials & Interfaces*.
+- Jan 13, 2025: Dr. Lin was selected as an Early Career Board Member of *ACS Applied Materials & Interfaces*.
-- Jan 01, 2025: Prof. Lin was promoted to associate professor position at SJTU.
+- Jan 01, 2025: Dr. Lin was promoted to associate professor position at SJTU.
 - Nov 15, 2024: We investigated how freezing affects the tissue optical properties by using transmission Raman spectroscopy.
 Published on *ACS Nano*. [link](https://doi.org/10.1021/acsnano.4c12469)
 - Oct 13, 2024: Our team won the Gold Medal in China International College Students Innovation Competition.
 Congrats to all!
 - Oct 1, 2024: Our research on rapid diagnosis of GI tumors using a Raman fiber-optic probe published as a Paper in Forefront on *Analytical and Bioanalytical Chemistry*. [link](https://link.springer.com/article/10.1007/s00216-024-05545-w)